How to Design Relational Database with ERD?

 8. H2

-In this section, we are going to design a relational database for a bus route management system, using ERD, in Visual Paradigm.
+In this section, we will design a relational database for a bus route management system using an ERD in Visual Paradigm.

-To begin, we need to make decisions regarding what entities to be created.
+To begin, we need to decide what entities to create.
 During the process, you may find many candidates.
-Here are some of the guidelines to help you to identify entities:
+Here are some guidelines to help you identify entities:

-2. Only accept nouns that are meaningful to the system ("Passenger" is disqualified because the bus route management system does not record any information about passenger)
+2. Only accept nouns that are meaningful to the system ("Passenger" is disqualified because the bus route management system does not record any information about passengers).

 Finally, the following entities are obtained: